 BNPP is exposed to risks related to climate change, either directly through its own operations or indirectly through its financing and investment activities.
 There are two main types of risks related to climate change: (i) transition risks, which result from changes in the behaviour of economic and financial actors in response to the implementation of energy policies or technological changes; (ii) physical risks, which result from the direct impact of climate change on people and property through extreme weather events or long-term risks such as rising water levels or increasing temperatures.
 In addition, liability risks may arise from both categories of risk.
 They correspond to the damages that a legal entity would have to pay if it were found to be responsible for global warming.
 BNPP is progressively integrating the assessment of these risks into its risk management system.
 BNPP monitors these risks in the conduct of its business, in the conduct of its counterparties' business, and in its investments on its own behalf and on behalf of third parties.
 In this respect, the specific credit policies and the General Credit Policy have been enhanced since 2012 and 2014 respectively, with the addition of relevant clauses in terms of social and environmental responsibility.
 In addition, sectorspecific policies and policies excluding certain environmental, social and governance ("ESG") sectors from financing have also been put in place.
 In 2019, as part of the fight against climate change, BNPP made new commitments to reduce its exposure to thermal coal to zero by 2030 in the European Union and by 2040 for the rest of the world.
 BNPP has also provided financing dedicated to renewable energy in the amounts of €15.4 billion and €15.9 billion in 2018, and 2019, respectively.
 By the end of 2015, BNPP had already significantly strengthened its criteria for financing and investing in the coal sector, and in 2017, it was the first bank to announce the cessation of its financing activities for companies that derive most of their revenues from non-conventional hydrocarbons, measures that remain to date among the most advanced in the sector.
 These decisions are also reflected in the energy mix that BNPP finances.
 BNPP also supports its clients, both individuals and businesses, in their transition to a low-carbon economy.
 BNPP also aims to reduce the environmental footprint of its own operations.
-Despite the actions taken by BNPP to monitor risks and combat climate change, physical, transition or liability risks related to climate change could disrupt business or lead to losses.
+Despite the actions taken by BNPP to monitor risks and combat climate change, physical, transition or liability risks related to climate change could disrupt business or lead to equity method within the prudential scope, (excluding insurance); significant financial interest in credit or financial institutions in which BNPP holds a stake of more than 10%; and deferred tax assets that rely on future profitability and arise from temporary differences.